yogimathius/symbolic-ontology-mcp/REFACTORING.md

 - [ ] Publish client crate to cargo
 - [ ] Update documentation with installation instructions

+### Phase 7: Terminology Refactoring

+- [ ] Rename `symbol-mcp-client` directory to `symbol-mcp-client`
+- [ ] Update all imports and references in code
+- [ ] Rename all dream-specific struct names and variables
+- [ ] Change all default category values from "dream" to "symbol" or "general"
+- [ ] Update documentation to remove dream-specific terminology
+- [ ] Update function and method names that reference dreams
+- [ ] Revise test fixtures to use general symbol examples
+- [ ] Rename imports and crate references
+- [ ] Update CLI help text and environment variable names

 ## Migration Strategy

 1. Keep existing code intact until new structure is tested